awsdocs/aws-codecommit-user-guide/doc_source/how-to-view-commit-details.md

 ### Browse the Commit History of a Repository<a name="how-to-view-commit-details-console-history"></a>

 You can browse the commit history for a specific branch or tag of the repository, including information about the committer and the commit message\.
-You can also view the code for a specific commit\.
+You can also view the code for a commit\.

 **To browse the history of commits**

-1. Open the AWS CodeCommit console at [https://console\.aws\.amazon\.com/codesuite/codecommit/home](https://console.aws.amazon.com/codesuite/codecommit/home)\.
+1. Open the CodeCommit console at [https://console\.aws\.amazon\.com/codesuite/codecommit/home](https://console.aws.amazon.com/codesuite/codecommit/home)\.

 1. In **Repositories**, choose the repository for which you want to review the commit history\.